Guide for language choice in the university and university college sector

 The responsibility for following up the institution’s guidelines and action plan should be assigned to a language policy board, a committee or a department within the organisation.

 Universities Norway (UHR) adopted a language policy platform in 2007.
-This platform has been used as the basis for language policy guidelines at the University of Oslo, University of Bergen, Norwegian University of Science and Technology, NHH Norwegian School of Economics, Western Norway University of Applied Sciences, and several other institutions.
+This platform has been used as the basis for language policy guidelines at the University of Oslo, Norwegian University of Science and Technology, NHH Norwegian School of Economics, Western Norway University of Applied Sciences, and several other institutions.

 2 Language of instruction